Methocarbamol (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have liver disease, myasthenia gravis, or epilepsy.
-Tell your doctor if you have ever had seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, myasthenia gravis, seizures, or allergy to latex.

 Possible Side Effects While Using This Medicine: